NetserviceLab/NetGear/README.md

     }
 }
 ```

-This is the minimal required to build a plugin
+The plugin class name have to be the camel case version of the plugin folder name and the file have to have the same name of the class.
+This is the minimal request to build a plugin.

 ### HelloWorld example
 **Plugin Class File**